Hanna-Kitten/FS22-4km-HD-ModMap-Template/README.md

 https://github.com/Katten-Hanna/FS22-4km-HD-ModMap-Template/releases

 # To do (future versions)
-- package the files as a mod so that replacing the mapUS is no longer needed.
 - make all placeables, terrain edits and terraforming free
 - add all the 3D assets from all 3 base maps as placeables from the shop menu.
 - create a shop menu better suited for map creation